Dr Madhu Ahuja

 - arrangements for dressing renewal and suture removal (if appropriate)

-- resuming normal activities, including return to work, sexual activities and exercise
+- resuming normal activities, including return to work, sexual activities an exercise

 - what ‘normal’ symptoms may be expected and their duration

-- contact telephone numbers for information or in an emergency
+- speciality specific contact telephone numbers for information or in a emergency

 - arrangements for follow-up (telephone and out-patients)

-Please see appendix A for an example of a procedure specific information leaflet.
+Please see Appendix C for an example of a procedure specific information leaflet.

 Guidelines for patient discharge within individual units require the consensus opinion of all involved in patient care, including anaesthetists, surgeons and nurses.